PSYCHOL 3021 - Health & Lifespan Development Psychology

 American Psychological Association.
 (2010).
 Publication manual of the American Psychological Association (6th ed.).
 Washington, DC: American Psychological Association

 Smith, T.R., & LeCouteur, A. (2012).
 The principles of writing in psychology.
-Victoria, Australia: Macmillan Education Australia
+Vic, Australia: Macmillan Education Australia

 Online LearningThis course will use MyUni for:

 - Communication with students via Announcements and Discussion Board